By Christopher Brown of OCDCarCare.com

 Final Words on Ceramic Coating Hydrophobics in Auto Detailing

 Vehicle surfaces require regular maintenance (washing) to keep them free of topical contamination.
-Clean surfaces optimize the effects of water behavior of all surface protection, including ceramic nano coatings, sealants, and waxes.
+Clean surfaces optimize the hydrophic properties (water behavior) of all surface protection, including ceramic nano coatings, sealants, and waxes.

-This does not a clear indication that a ceramic coating has automatically failed.
-Most likely, the surface is highly contaminated, therefore masking the ceramic coating hydrophobics.
+Lack of water beading or sheeting is not a clear indication that a ceramic coating has automatically failed.
+Most likely, the surface contamination is masking the ceramic coating’s hydrophobic properties.

-If a coating exhibits poor water behavior, its other protective qualities are not automatically gone.
-A ceramic nano coating’s benefits and protective capabilities of: UV protection, chemical resistance, enhanced ‘hardness’, gloss, and measurable thickness; do not vanish if the surface does not sheet liquid.
+If a coating exhibits poor hydrophobics or water behavior, its other protective qualities are not automatically gone.
+A ceramic nano coating’s benefits and protective capabilities of: UV protection, chemical resistance, enhanced ‘hardness’, gloss, and measurable thickness; do not vanish if the surface does not bead or sheet liquid.

 The myth exists within the detailing world that a coating’s overall quality and durability relate directly to water behavior.
 Unfortunately, some individuals boldly proclaim complete coating failures within 6 months, due to a lack of hydrophobic water behavior on vehicle surfaces.
 This is definitely not always the case.

-**Warning: Next time you think a ceramic nano coating or wax is ‘bad’ or has ‘failed’, first consider the vehicle panel’s surface energy.
+**Warning: Next time you think a ceramic nano coating or wax is ‘bad’ or has ‘failed’, first consider the vehicle panel’s hydrophobic properties realted to surface energy.
 Surface energy plays a critical role in surface care within automotive detailing.
-Understanding of the science, and properties associated, of surface energy will arm detailers with knowledge that will improve surface issue troubleshooting.
+Understanding of the science of, and properties associated with, surface energy will arm detailers with knowledge to better troublehoot potential ceramic coating surface issues.